sethgis/TroFMIS-Admin-Manual/source/Guide/Forest Alerts.rst

 ***************************************************
-Computing Forest Disturbance - Radar
+Maintaining Forest Disturbance - Radar
 ***************************************************
 To compute forest distubance, the user is required to select the forest disturbance Product from the drop downlist as shown below.